issssse/introduktion-till-datorer.github.io/year/2023-eng/content/_index.md

 Autumn {{< year >}}, Introduction to computers is part of a number of introductory courses at the in [Faculty of science and Technology][teknat] at [Uppsala University][uu].
-This is english version of Introduction to IT systems for the following two introductory courses at [Campus Gotland][got].
+This is the english version of Introduction to IT systems for the following two introductory courses at [Campus Gotland][got].